 J is convinced I have some kind of disease, like Raynaud’s, when he sees how icy my hands are and he’s breaking into sweat.
 It’s not that, rather the fact -if anyone’s noticed -that every other animal but us at these latitudes is tightly encased in fucking fur or feather.
 Exposed skin is not for these parts.
 It is not fit for humans.

 Okay, bitching over.
 I still love the UK.
 Despite the fact it’s Colditz.
 Warm pubs, glowsy fires, tinkly lights.
 Hot chocolate and warm blankets.
 It’s just till May you have to get used to it, wearing the longjohns.

 So last night the announcement came, London is now Tier 4 as of midnight.
-A, who went out on his nightly bikeride in the rain (like a nutter) reported on the streets crammed with traffic within hours, as a good few million people made a break for Xmas before the giant sharpened shutters came down (Mad Max patrols, helicopters, flame throwers).
-Queueing outside shops -many whom stayed open till 11pm -booking all rail tickets and clogging up the motorways out of town.
+A, who went out on his nightly bikeride in the rain (like a nutter) reported on the streets crammed with traffic within hours, as a good few million people made a break for Xmas before the giant sharpened shutters came down (Mad Max patrols, helicopters, S&M alsatians held at the choke).
+There was epic queueing outside shops -many whom stayed open till 11pm -booking all rail tickets and clogging up the motorways out of town.
 21 million people have been affected, with Wales entering a Tier 5, which means even transport shutting down and birds being shot for moving.
 The main rail termini, of which London has 7, were all equally clogged up, St Pancras had a queue that went the entire length of one of the world’s biggest buildings.

 1,200 miles worth of traffic surrounded London within hours